PALab/place/sphinx/backend_tutorial.rst

 Pretty easy, right?
 You can read about PlaceConfig `here <http://palab.github.io/place/config.html>`__.
 Basically, this one command handles everything for you.
-If you ever need to change the value, just edit ``~/.place.cfg`` and change the approprate value.
-PLACE will automatically grab it the next time it runs.
+If you ever need to change the value, you can edit the ``~/.place.cfg`` directly or use the editor in the "PLACE Configuration" tab of the uer interface.
+PLACE will automatically grab it the next time your plugin runs.

 Reading webapp/user data
 -------------------------------